meteor/meteor/content/ui-ux.md

 However, we still need to subscribe to the list of items and the count, and collect that data somewhere.
 To do this, it's sensible to use a smart wrapper component (analogous to an MVC "controller") whose job it is to subscribe and fetch the relevant data.

 In the Todos example app, we already have a wrapping component for the list that talks to the router and sets up subscriptions.
-This component could easily be extended to understand pagination:
+This component could be extended to understand pagination:

 ```js
 const PAGE_SIZE = 10;